mccraigmccraig/freyja/README.md

    a terminal value returns to its caller with that value

-The `con` block makes the "surface" interpretation easy, and that's deliberate - it's an abstractino built to give a convenient mentlal building block, but sometimes it's a good idea to understand the details, so in the next couple of sections we'll look at how the computation is broken down into steps, and those steps are exposed to an interpreter
+The `con` block makes the "surface" interpretation easy, and that's deliberate - it's an abstraction built to give a convenient mental building block, but sometimes it's a good idea to understand the details, so in the next couple of sections we'll look at how the computation is broken down into steps, and those steps are exposed to an interpreter